Graduate Diploma in Records Management and Archives

 |Duration||1 year full-time or equivalent part-time|

 The Graduate Diploma in Records Management and Archives will equip you with a professionally accredited qualification for employment in a variety of record keeping and information management roles.
 This course offers further training in the areas of information handling, information management in the context of new technologies, as well as data storage, retrieval and preservation.
 You must complete a practicum placement as a requirement of the graduate diploma.
-The practicum placement is organised by the Department of Information Studies.
+The practicum placement is organised by the discipline.

 *Please note that offshore international students enrolling in this course can only study it fully online.
 This course is not available to onshore international students.